MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 ---
-title: Basic examples (preview)
+title: Basic examples
-description: Get examples of various calculation methods for custom metrics with a focus on proper context and aggregation selection in the Minit desktop application.
+description: Get examples of various calculation methods for custom metrics with a focus on proper context and aggregation selection in the Power Automate Process Mining desktop app.
 author: mmaslejova
 contributors:
   - mmaslejova